pharaox/carnalitas_x/README.md

 A comprehensive rework of the Carnalitas slavery system aiming at improved balance and better integration with other aspects of the game.

+The latest version is compatible with CK3 1.9.x and Carnalitas 2.0.
+If you are still on CK3 1.8.x, download version 0.9.x instead, and use it with Carnalitas 1.7.
+A compatibility patch with EK2 (for CK3 1.8.x) is provided as a separate download.

 ## Overview

 [Carnalitas](https://www.loverslab.com/files/file/14207-carnalitas-unified-sex-mod-framework-for-ck3/) added a much-needed slavery system to CK3.
 While this is great in itself and the basics of the original system are solid, there are certain things that could be improved, perhaps due to Carnalitas ambition to be a "unified sex mod framework" rather than a well-balanced mod in its own right.